tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Pro tips/recommendations

-- While performing the calibration, it is required that all radar reflectors and the radar itself lie on the same plane.
-The lidar does not have the same limitation.
+- During calibration, all radar reflectors and the radar itself must lie on the same plane.
+This requirement does not apply to the lidar.
-- During calibration, place the reflectors at various distances and ensure that the center of the radar reflector faces the radar sensor.
+- Position the reflectors at various distances and angles, and ensure the center of each radar reflector always faces the radar sensor.
-- The calibration area is recommended to be setup like the image below.
+- It is recommended to set up the calibration area as shown in the image below.

 <p align="center">
     <img src="../docs/images/marker_radar_lidar_calibrator/marker_radar_lidar_vis.svg" alt="radar_reflector" width="500">